‘Vanderpump Rules’ Scheana Shay & Robert Parks Valletta’s Relationship Heats Up

 “I’m really good, I’m in a very good place.
 Definitely better than I was last year, so, I’m really happy,” she told Us Weekly magazine at the show.

 At the end of last year, Scheana Shay and her former partner were plagued by rumors claiming he had fallen off the wagon.
 In November, Mike Shay took to Instagram, where he denied that he was missing and confirmed he was still sober.
-Still, things between him and Scheana Shay remained strained and in December, they confirmed plans for divorce.
+Still, things between him and Scheana Shay remained strained, and in December, they confirmed plans for divorce.

 A short time after, Scheana Shay and Robert Parks Valletta embarked on their new romance.